jeremiahsnapp/dev-lxc-platform/README.md

 ## Web browser access

-Web browser access to containers created inside a dev-lxc-plaform instance requires an SSH connection to the dev-lxc-plaform instance with SOCKS v5 dynamic forwarding enabled.
+Web browser access to containers running inside a dev-lxc-platform instance requires an SSH connection to the dev-lxc-platform instance with DynamicForward enabled.

+Web browser access to mitmproxy running inside a dev-lxc-platform instance requires an SSH connection to the dev-lxc-platform instance with LocalForward enabled.

-Append the following contents to your workstation's SSH config file so the `kitchen login` command will automatically create an
+Append the following contents to your workstation's SSH config file so the `kitchen login` command will automatically enable DynamicForward and LocalForward in the SSH connection.
-SSH connection with SOCKS v5 dynamic forward enabled.
-Then configure the web browser to use SOCKS v5 proxy "127.0.0.1 1080" and "Proxy DNS when using SOCKS5 proxy".
-Be aware that logging out of the SSH session will appear to hang as long as the web browser session is still running.

 ```
-# for dev-lxc-platform EC2 instance
+# for dev-lxc-platform Vagrant and EC2 instances
-Host *.amazonaws.com
+Host 127.0.0.1 *.amazonaws.com
+  # DynamicForward for proxying web browser traffic to dev-lxc servers
   DynamicForward 1080

-# for dev-lxc-platform Vagrant instance
+  # LocalForward for proxying web browser traffic to mitmproxy running in the dev-lxc-platform instance
-Host 127.0.0.1
-  DynamicForward 1080
-EOF
+  LocalForward 127.0.0.1:8080 127.0.0.1:8080
 ```

+Configure the web browser to use "127.0.0.1 1080" for SOCKS v5 proxy and "Proxy DNS when using SOCKS5 proxy" when you want to browse directly to dev-lxc containers.

+Configure the web browser to use "127.0.0.1 8080" for HTTP and HTTPS proxies when you want the browser requests to go through mitmproxy running inside the dev-lxc-platform instance.

+Be aware that logging out of the SSH session will appear to hang as long as the web browser session is still running.

 ## Login to the dev-lxc-platform instance